TajaKuzman/Parlamint-translation/README.md

 	- information on the proper nouns: if the word is annotated as a proper noun (has "PER" in ner attribute), take its index, form and lemma and save it into a dictionary for each sentence ({0: (Taje, Taja), 1: (Kuzman, Kuzman)})
 2. Translate
 3. Word alignment:
-	- We apply the stanza tokenization over the translation; use tokenize_no_ssplit to avoid splitting sentences in multiple sentences.
+	- We apply the Stanza tokenization over the translation; use tokenize_no_ssplit to avoid splitting sentences in multiple sentences.
 Save also information on whether there was initially a space around punctuation (based on start_char and end_char information) which we use at the end to remove spaces around the punctuation in the translation.
 	- Perform word alignment.
 	- Save forward and reverse alignment information for each word - they should be connected with the indices of source words as they appear in the source conllu file.
 The conllu files start counting with 1, while alignment starts with 0, so to get those indices, we will add "1" to each aligned index.
-	- Substitute translated NE words with lemmas based on the annotation to create the new translation.
+	- Substitute translated NE words with lemmas based on the alignment to create the new translation.
 For the words that were substituted, save also a list of the original words (to be added to the conllu).
 4. Linguistic processing of translated text:
-	- We use Stanza to get POS, lemmas and NER (the 4 tag package: conll03).
-Send in the "pre-tokenized text" (created in previous steps).
+	- We use Stanza to get POS, lemmas and NER (the 4-tag package: conll03).
+We send in the "pre-tokenized text" (created in previous steps).
 	- Transform the result into CONLL-u (which should contain tokens, lemmas, pos).
 Parse the CONLL-u file and add:
 		1) sentence_id as metadata
-		2) based on alignment, add SpaceAfter information - I add this information only if "SpaceAfter" is "No" (as it is in the original texts)
+		2) based on alignment, add SpaceAfter information - I add this information only if "SpaceAfter" is "No" (as it is in the source CONLL-u files)
 		3) source text ("source")
 		4) original translated text (before improvements - #initial_translation metadata) (used only for testing, won't be added in the final conllu)
 		5) improved translated text (#text metadata): based on SpaceAfter information, remove spaces around punctuation